-You can take steps to minimize the interruptions, and help your kids learn about work time and play time.
-But, life happens and things don’t always go according to plans.
+You can take steps to minimize interruptions and help your kids learn about work time and playtime.
+But life happens, and things don’t always go according to plans.

-And hey – if you happen to get through a work period without an interruption, that’s just an added bonus!
+And hey – if you happen to get through a work period without an interruption, that’s just a bonus!

 To help you plan for interruptions, always give yourself margin.
 Add buffer time to your deadlines and if you think something will take you half an hour, plan on it taking an hour.

 This extra time will help you avoid feeling overwhelmed.
-It’ll help you plan a realistic amount of work each day and not a pipe dream amount.
+It’ll help you plan a realistic amount of work each day, not a pipe dream amount.

 Also, remembering your why helps.
-Why are you dealing with all these work at home mom struggles?
+Why are you dealing with all these work-from-home mom struggles?
 What’s driving your forward even when it gets tough?

 For me, it’s my kids.
 I want to be here with them not off working in a classroom teaching a bunch of other people’s kids.